10 Reasons to Love Lavender Oil

 If you have an active interest in essential oils, you likely have a bottle of lavender oil in your essential oils kit.
 It’s definitely one of the most- if not the most- versatile and popular essential oils.
 And for good reason!
 Lavender’s light floral scent brings many health benefits with it.
 Here are just a few of the many health issues lavender oil has been shown to help with:

-Not only will lavender oil make your hair smell great, it may help your hair to grow as well.
-It has been effective in a number of sufferer of alopecia; a disorder which inhibits the growth of hair follicles.
+Not only will lavender oil make your hair smell great, but it may also help your hair to grow as well.
+It has been effective in a number of sufferers of alopecia; a disorder that inhibits the growth of hair follicles.

 Just as lavender oil can be used to prevent scarring on minor cuts, it can prevent the scarring associated with acne.
 Acne happens because of an imbalance in your skin’s production of sebum.
 Lavender oil can help to rebalance your skin’s oil to a healthy level, while also inhibiting the growth of bacteria.
 Add a few drops of lavender oil to any cleanser or moisturizer you regularly use and see how often you continue to have breakouts.
 It can also help with other skin conditions such as eczema, dandruff, and dermatitis.